 - Add a cosigner: Some lenders will let you add a cosigner to your application to boost your chances of qualifying.
 A cosigner is a friend or family member who is willing to help you qualify for a loan by agreeing to repay the loan if you (as the borrower) do not.
 Your cosigner then becomes equally responsible for the loan, meaning their credit could get damaged if you don’t make your payments.
 But if your cosigner has good credit, they could help make up for your poor score and give you a better chance of qualifying.

-- Use collateral: Some lenders offer secured options, which means you can offer collateral, or something of value like real estate or investments, to help reduce the risk you pose on the lender.
-However, if you fail to meet your repayment obligations, the lender can then take your possessions permanently.
+- Use collateral: Some lenders offer secured options, which means you can offer collateral, or something of value like real estate or investments, to offset the risk the lender is taking by loaning money.
+However, if you don’t hold up your end of the deal, the lender can then take your possessions permanently.

 - Apply with a credit union: Again, credit unions are sometimes more flexible than traditional banks when looking at applicants for an emergency loan.
 Check with your local credit union and ask about its options for those with a lower credit score.